llowder/pupperware-party/README.md

   * Add Usage section
 * Define MVP for inital release
 * Decide language to use for generating yaml for dockerfiles/composefile
+* Determine what needs to go into the dockerfiles/composefile
 * Add adr for licensing choice
 * Decide and define initial supported naming scheme for nodes
 * Decide name for test nodes